DeepLabCutAIResidency/DLC_AI2024/guides/Benchmarking_shuffle_guide.md

 computed on the same test images and train them on an identical fixed training set to "decouple" the dataset from the model architecture.

-Creating a model using the same data split can be carried out using a GUI or the command line, and this guide outlines the steps for both.
+Creating a model using the same data split can be carried out using a GUI or using code, and this guide outlines the steps for both.

 ## Important files & folders